|The 1979 Buccaneer draft review|

 9 - WR - Henry Vereen - UNLV -poor pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Had been a multi-purpose threat in college as a returner and receiver, but couldn't handle the switch to the pro game.
-Never played football in the NFL at all.

 10 - traded to San Francisco for TE Jim Obradovich - excellent trade

 Became one of the main stays of the special teams for six seasons and was a solid No.2 tight end behind Jimmie Giles.

 11 - TE - Bob Rippentrop - Fresno State - poor pick

-Never played a down for the Buccaneers - had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.
 Never played football in the NFL at all.
+Had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.

 12 - DT - David Logan - Pittsburgh - superb pick